xuankimtran/docs-1/pages/katalon-analytics/docs/project-management-delete.md

 description:
 ---

+> Notice:
+>
->* The deleted projects and executions cannot be recovered.
+> You cannot recover the deleted projects and executions.
 Delete them with caution.
->* Only team Owners and Admins can delete a project.

 ## Delete a project

+> Requirements:
+>
+> You must be the Owner or Admin of an Organization

 1. Open your team page.
 2. Select **Projects** tool page on the left side to view all projects under your team.